Your cookie preferences

 UK classic car insurance market statistics

-Recent UK classic car insurance statistics found that the classic car insurance market was worth £712.2 million in 2022.
-This figure is expected to rise by around 1.7% in 2023, bringing the total market value of the industry to £729.5 million – the highest figure recorded since 2019.
+Recent UK classic car insurance research has found that the classic car insurance market is worth £758 million in 2024 – the highest figure recorded since 2019.

-While this represents a significant annual rise, the industry remains some way off its 2019 peak, when the market was found to be worth over £747 million.
+While this represents a significant rise, the industry remains some way off its 2019 peak, when the market was found to be worth over £785 million.

 UK classic car insurance cost statistics (exclusive data)